Helm Chart installation

 [--debug]

-Other Existing Database (values-byodb.yaml)
+Other Existing Oracle AI Database (values-byodb.yaml)

-Connects to an existing Oracle AI Database using a connect string and user credentials.
+Connects to an existing Oracle AI Database using a connection string and user credentials.
 Do not use this option for an Oracle Autonomous Database.
 This is a good option for an Oracle Base DB or an on-premises Oracle AI Database.

 Use case: Production deployments using a pre-existing Oracle AI Database (non-Autonomous)